mikeycb96/software_design_methodologies/design_strategies_research.md

 - Inheritance: when a class inherits the methods and properties of another class.
 - Polymorphism: allows developers to create multiple methods with the same name, but with different implementations.

+5. What is the strategy pattern?
+How would its implementation differ between a functional and object oriented system?

+Objects are created which represent various strategies and a context object whose behavior varies as per its strategy object.
+The difference between strategy pattern and the other strategies is that a family of algorithms is defined first, each one is encapsulated and interchangeable.
+This means that the program can be flexible to chose any of the algorithms at runtime for specific task.

+6. Imagine your is creating a new online payment system.
+In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
+Which design methodology would you suggest following?
+Give some justification for your decision.

+Object oriented programming would be best for a versatile payment system because you can have an organised set classes that represent real-world entities such as payments for takeaways and for buying a new coat.
+This is because OOP uses encapsulation and promotes modularity which means that you can have reusable methods/algorithms.
+This makes the system easy to maintain and extend.
+Therefore, new payment methods can be added without dirupting the existing code, which means less errors and bugs.
+Additionally, abstraction can be used which allows you to use the same methods for different scenarios.